-Culture: this is the stuff of our human natures, our subjectivities, our shared meanings and our memories.
-Culture is the glue of similarity (‘identity’, literally) that grounds our sociability.
-It is also a matter of difference or cultures in the plural, the multilayered combinations of which forms persons in the plural: ways of seeing, ways of thinking, ways of meaning, ways of relating to each other, ways of connecting with nature.
-The challenge of culture is as much to forge a productive diversity for the human species (ethnos, gender, ecosystemics) as it is to nurture the sources of cohesion and commonality.
+Culture is the representation of our human natures, our subjectivities, our shared meanings, and our memories.
+Culture is the glue of similarity ("identity," literally) that grounds our sociability.
+It is also a matter of difference or cultures in the plural, the multilayered combinations of which form persons in the plural: ways of seeing, ways of thinking, ways of meaning, ways of relating to each other, ways of connecting with nature.
+The challenge of culture is as much to forge a productive diversity for the human species (ethnos, gender, eco-systemics) as it is to nurture the sources of cohesion and commonality.

-Society: To these perspectives we need to add our systems of regulation, governance and resource distribution.
+To these perspectives we need to add our systems of regulation, governance, and resource distribution.
 What allows for all our participation as autonomous yet social beings?
 What makes for good citizenship?
-How do we create, manage and propagate knowledge?
+How do we create, manage, and propagate knowledge?
 How do we ensure justice?
-How do we integrate the four fundamentals of environment, culture, economy and society so we can address our human futures and live to the full our human potentials?
+How do we integrate the four fundamentals of environment, culture, economy, and society so we can address our human futures and live to the full our human potentials?

 The On Sustainability Research Network seeks to offer a space to engage these questions, and others, to provide an epistemic community in which we can make linkages across disciplinary, geographic and cultural boundaries.